Huy Fong Foods: Products

 The company's most popular product is its sriracha sauce.
 The primary ingredients are peppers, garlic, and sugar.
-It was originally made with Serrano peppers and is now made with red Jalapeño peppers, reducing the overall pungency.
 It is currently Huy Fong Foods' best-known and best-selling item, easily recognized by its bright red color and its packaging: a clear plastic bottle with a green cap, text in five languages (Vietnamese, English, Chinese, French, and Spanish) and the rooster logo.
 One nickname for the product is "rooster sauce”, for the logo on the bottles.
-In contrast to similar hot sauces made by other manufacturers, Huy Fong's sriracha sauce does not contain fish extract, making it suitable for most vegetarians, although the presence of garlic may make it unsuitable for members of Buddhism and some Hindu denominations.
+In contrast to similar hot sauces made by other manufacturers, Huy Fong's sriracha sauce does not contain fish extract, making it suitable for vegans.

 Huy Fong also makes sambal oelek and chili garlic sauces.

 History

 Founding and early history

-Huy Fong Foods was founded by David Tran (born 1945), a Vietnamese businessman and a former Major in the Army of the Republic of Vietnam.
-Tran, in a cargo boat, arrived in Boston in the spring of 1979 as a part of the migration of the Vietnamese boat people following the Vietnam War.
+Huy Fong Foods was founded by David Tran (born 1945), an ethnic Chinese businessman and a former Major in the South Vietnamese Army.
+Tran, after leaving Vietnam in a cargo boat, arrived in Boston in the spring of 1979 as a part of the migration of the Vietnamese boat people following the Vietnam War.
 Shortly after arriving in Boston, Tran called up his brother-in-law in Los Angeles, and decided to move there after learning that there were red peppers.

-After arriving in Los Angeles, Tran established his own hot sauce company which he named after the Huey Fong freighter.
+After arriving in Los Angeles, Tran established his own hot sauce company, which he named after the Huey Fong freighter that brought him to the United States.
 The rooster symbol that is a part of the Sriracha branding came from the fact that Tran was born in the Year of the Rooster on the Chinese zodiac.
 He incorporated Huy Fong Foods, Inc. in February 1980, within a month of arriving in Los Angeles.
 He had previously made hot sauce with his family while working as a cook in the South Vietnamese army.
 He began selling hot sauces to local Asian restaurants out of a van, making $2,300 in his first month in business.

 Tran considers Huy Fong Foods to be a family business.
 His son William Tran is the company president and daughter Yassie Tran-Holliday is vice president.